oa1802/-omar-classic-books/README.md

 <h1>Omar’s Classic Books E-Commerce Website</h1>

-<p>This web application was created as part of a college course for a fictional bookstore in Hoboken, New Jersey.
+<p>This web application is for a fictional bookstore in Hoboken, New Jersey.
+It was created as part of a project for a college course.
 Through the website, books can be selected for purchase and a delivery date can be set for when the books will be received by the customer.</p>

 <p>This website was developed with JavaScript, Vue.js, PHP, Laravel and MySQL.</p>